-Timing of Stock-Based Awards: The Compensation Committee grants stock-based awards to NEOs shortly after their start date in accordance with our 2004 Equity Incentive Plan.
+Timing of Stock-Based Awards: The Compensation Committee grants stock-based awards to NEOs shortly after their start date in accordance with our 2012 Equity Incentive Plan.
 Generally, the Compensation Committee also grants stock-based awards annually to our NEOs and other exempt employees.
 Annual renewal grants are made only on days when our insider trading window is open.
 The Company's insider trading window opens the third business day after quarterly earnings have been released, and closes three weeks prior to the end of each quarter.
 Our policy is not to make our annual renewal grants during such times as management and/or the Compensation Committee may be in possession of material, non-public information.
 New hire grants are made each month on the third Thursday of the month, by unanimous written consent of the Compensation Committee members.
+This approval has been delegated to the CEO but the CEO may not approve new-hire grants to NEOs.

-Individual Grant Determinations: Annually, the Compensation Committee approves a pool of renewal stock-based awards to be granted to all grant recipients taking into consideration the total dilutive impact of all shares to be granted, the overhang (the total number of shares to be granted as a percentage of shares outstanding), and projected compensation expense related to employee stock-based awards.
+Individual Grant Determinations: Annually, the Compensation Committee approves a pool of renewal stock-based awards to be granted to all grant recipients taking into consideration the total dilutive impact of all shares to be granted, the burn rate (the total number of shares to be granted as a percentage of shares outstanding), and projected compensation expense related to employee stock-based awards.
 Each year, the Compensation Committee sets guidelines for the size and mix of each grant to each NEO and other exempt employees.
 Actual stock-based award grants to the NEOs are made within the ranges set forth in these guidelines, based on the factors discussed below.
-For the NEOs, the guidelines reflect each NEO's position within the Company and are set at a level that the Compensation Committee considers appropriate to create a meaningful opportunity for reward predicated on increasing stockholder value.
+For the NEOs, the guidelines reflect each NEO's position within the Company and are set at a level that the Compensation Committee considers appropriate to create a meaningful opportunity for reward predicated on increasing stockholder value, and appropriate to meet our retention goals.
 In determining the appropriate grant levels, the Compensation Committee reviews competitive market practices, taking into consideration both the potential value to individual participants compared to executives at other companies with similar responsibilities.
-Historically, the Compensation Committee has not changed its guidelines substantially from year to year even when share prices and the implied value of grants change significantly.
-This is because the Compensation Committee believes that it would be difficult to manage total share dilution from equity incentives in a responsible manner if the number of shares to be granted fluctuated with share prices each year in a volatile market environment.
-In addition, the Compensation Committee believes that the value of shares granted, over time and on average, remains consistent with market practices.
-For fiscal 2012, the Compensation Committee will change its guidelines to reflect the granting of a mix of options and RSUs.
+The Compensation Committee also evaluated the mix of equity awards to be granted.